Eastern Grace Bay Beach and resort Grace Bay, Providenciales.

 Highest Point 156 feet (48 m) - Blue Mountain

 Chalk Sound National Park is another unique natural feature of Providenciales.
-This lagoon paints an amazing picture: hundreds of tiny and delicately-formed limestone islands contrasting against brilliantly turquoise water.
+This lagoon paints an amazing picture of hundreds of tiny limestone islands contrasting against brilliant turquoise water.

 Chalk Sound lagoon as seen from the mainland of Providenciales